kevin-pek/cs3245/hw4/README.txt

   converted into vectors again, and the scores are reculculated and updated, before the final total score is calculated.

-TOTAL SCORE CALCULATION:
-- We place a heavier emphasis of the score of the title as these are more specific and contain more information than words in the content.
-A bonus score is then added based on the importance of the court, and we decided to place a heavier emphasis on Singapore cases due to the nature of Intellex being a Singapore company, with their product likely targeted towards the Singapore market.
-- We also award more scores if the document contains any citation, date, or year from the query, as if these fields exist in the query, it is likely that the user expect to see results from a specific year or date, or is querying with the unique citation number of the case.

 == Files included with this submission ==

 index.py                    - indexing phase
-utils.py                    - contains get_terms function to process string to list of terms,
-                            process_terms function to convert list of terms to processed form, normalize_vector to do cosine normalisation for tf-idf vectors search.py                   - searching phase query.py                    - contains process_query function to handle processing of queries
+search.py                   - searching phase

 utils/preprocessing.py      - contains convert_pos function to map part-of-speech tags from NLTK to WordNet compatible tags for lemmatization.
                             process_term function to clean, lemmatize, and filter words based on custom and NLTK stop words.